samokafor/CourseManagementAPI/README.md

 ## Features

 ### User Authentication
-- Users can register for an account with a username, email, and password.
+- Users can register for an account with a username, email, and password either as administrators or as regular users.
 - Registered users can log in to access the application.
 - JWT (JSON Web Tokens) are used for user authentication.